-If you wish to further explore how to transform your relationship and resolve conflict, hit the "Let's Connect" button below to arrange a free 30-45 minute consultation with me via Skype, FaceTime, Zoom, or Free Conference Call.
+If you wish to further explore how to transform your relationship and resolve conflict, select the "Service" in the link below and click "Continue" to book a session with me via Skype, FaceTime, Zoom, or Free Conference Call.

 I look forward to connecting.